-Patients with AIDS or immunosuppression require evaluation for visceral spread by computed tomography (CT) of the chest and abdomen.
+Patients with AIDS or immunosuppression require evaluation for visceral spread by CT of the chest and abdomen.
 If CT is negative but pulmonary or gastrointestinal (GI) symptoms are present, bronchoscopy or GI endoscopy should be considered.

 Local radiation therapy and chemotherapy for multiple lesions, diffuse involvement, or lymph node disease

 Reduction of immunosuppressants for iatrogenic Kaposi sarcoma

 AIDS-associated Kaposi sarcoma responds markedly to highly active antiretroviral therapy (HAART), probably because the CD4+ count improves and the HIV viral load decreases; however, there is some evidence that protease inhibitors in this regimen may block angiogenesis (although this has not been shown to have beneficial clinical effects in humans).
-In AIDS patients with indolent disease and CD4+ counts > 150/microL and HIV RNA < 500 copies/mL, intralesional vinblastine can be added.
+In AIDS patients with indolent local disease who have CD4+ counts > 150/mcL and HIV RNA < 500 copies/mL, intralesional vinblastine can be added.
 Pomalidomide can also be used for more indolent lesions.
-Patients with more extensive or visceral disease can be given liposomal doxorubicin 20 mg/m2 IV every 2 to 3 weeks.
+Patients with more extensive or visceral disease can be given pegylated liposomal doxorubicin 20 mg/m2 IV every 2 to 3 weeks.
 Paclitaxel is an alternative first-line treatment or can be given if pegylated liposomal doxorubicin fails.
-Other agents being investigated as adjuncts include IL-12, desferrioxamine, and oral retinoids.
+Other agents being investigated as adjuncts include interleukin (IL)-12, desferrioxamine, and oral retinoids.
 Treatment of Kaposi sarcoma does not prolong life in most AIDS patients because infections dominate the clinical course.

 Iatrogenic Kaposi sarcoma responds best to stopping immunosuppressants.
 In organ transplant patients, reduction of immunosuppressant dosage often results in reduction of Kaposi sarcoma lesions.
 If dosage reduction is not possible, conventional local and systemic therapies used in other forms of Kaposi sarcoma should be instituted.
 Sirolimus may also improve iatrogenic Kaposi sarcoma.